Notification

 • Tapping arbitrage opportunities: Another significant advantage of high-frequency trading is that it facilitates the identification of arbitrage opportunities.
 Through a high-frequency trading platform, the difference in the prevailing market prices of a particular security in separate stock exchanges can be automatically detected.
 Consequently, the required to buy and sell orders can get automatically triggered by the high frequency trading algorithm, and the trader can benefit from the price difference.

-Disadvantages and Risks of High-Frequency Trading
+Disadvantages and Risks of High-Frequency Trading (HFT)?

 High frequency trading has its fair share of disadvantages, risks, and ethical predicaments.
 Firstly, the time horizon for high frequency trades is minimal and the corresponding trade volume is high, a combination which is construed to increase market volatility.
-Secondly, the requirement of extremely expensive technology and network resources makes the scope of high frequency trading limited to large fund houses and financial institutions, thereby tilting the scale of the markets unfairly in their favour.
+Secondly, the requirement of extremely expensive technology makes the scope of high frequency trading limited to large fund houses and financial institutions, thereby tilting the scale of the markets unfairly in their favour.

 Thirdly, there are widespread ethical dilemmas surrounding high frequency trading.
-The argument that high frequency trading results in ghost liquidity or extremely short-lived liquidity that can only be tapped by high frequency trading platforms and not by other investors makes the methodology a moral grey area.
+The argument that high frequency trading results in ghost liquidity or extremely short-lived liquidity that can only be tapped by trading platforms and not by other investors makes the methodology a moral grey area.
 Furthermore, high frequency trading has been found to result in market instability and crashes in several instances.
 This is exacerbated by the incidents of high frequency traders manipulating the market.

 Major High Frequency Trading Strategies